zhourenjian/rssh/README.md

 3. No root privileges and no new users are required on servers
 4. Support Linux latop, Mac and Linux-based routers

 ## Known Faults
 1. Only one SSH login sessions is supported for a time.

 Solution: Use SSH tunnel, if you need more sessions simulataneously.

-2. After SSH logout, there are about 10 seconds gap
+2. After SSH logout, there are about 10 seconds gap.

 Solution: Adjust the sleep time in the daemon script

+## License
+MIT